Dulux

 Results

-- 3 multi-step form experiences for consumers
+- 3 multi-step consumer form experiences

-- Dulux Trade Web experience for painters.
+- A painter experience for Dulux Trade Web

 Learnings